BioBoost/course_programming_from_base_to_ace/docs/introduction/08_iterating/README.md

 ## The do while loop

-A do while loop is used when the code block (body of the loop) needs to be **executed at least once**. **After the first iteration a condition is checked** which determines if the code block should be executed again or not.
+A do while loop is used when the code block (body of the loop) needs to be **executed at least once**. **After the first iteration the condition is checked** which determines if the code block should be executed again or not.

 The do-while loop adheres to the following construction template: